 3 Effective Methods to Force Quit Apps and Games on Windows PC

 An app or game freezing on your Windows computer can be incredibly frustrating.
 Whether it's due to limited system resources or buggy software, the result is the same: the app refuses to close.
 If you find yourself in this situation, don't worry.
-In this article, we will guide you through three methods to force quit apps and games on your Windows 11 and 10 PC.
+In this article, we will walk you through three methods to force quit apps and games on your Windows 11 and 10 PC.

 Disclaimer: When you forcefully close an app or game, any unsaved progress or data will be lost.
 If possible, remember to click on the Save button to prevent any data loss.